StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 select distinct tiny_column, int_column from big_table limit 2;
 ```

-distinct can be used with aggregate functions (usually count functions), and count (distinct) is used to calculate how many different combinations are contained on one or more columns.
+DISTINCT can be used with aggregate functions (usually count functions), and count (distinct) is used to calculate how many different combinations are contained on one or more columns.

 ```SQL
 -- Counts the unique values from one column.